 Below you will find the GGAM IBT Bussing Application and Agreement.

 WE ENCOURAGE YOU TO READ THIS DOCUMENT CAREFULLY.
 CHANGES ARE MADE TO THIS AGREEMENT FROM YEAR TO YEAR.

-At this time we would like to welcome all new students and congratulate them on their acceptance to the IBT Program.
+We would like to welcome all new students and congratulate them on their acceptance to the IBT Program.
 Students enrolled in the IBT program at Allan A. Martin Senior Public School do not qualify for Peel School Board funded bussing.
 The GGAM IBT Bussing Committee is a non-profit organization managed and administered by parent volunteers who work hard to provide efficient and cost effective transportation.
-The Committee is endorsed by the school, but funded entirely by parents.
+The GGAM IBT Bussing Committee is recognized by the school, but funded entirely by parents.